MicahWallace/micahwallace.github.io/_tabs/resume.md

 **Spring Creek Volunteer Fire Department** | Volunteer Fire Fighter (Spring Creek, Pennsylvania)\
 Oct 2009 - Aug 2010

-While on the department I had the opportunity to respond to medical assistance calls, motor vehicle accidents, and building fires.
+While being a part of the department, I had the opportunity to respond to medical assistance calls, motor vehicle accidents, and building fires.
 I was also able to help with a controlled wildfire burn.

 - Completed sixteen-hour Fire Fighter Basic Training.
 Warren County Fire School